solomonhas/CS422-ARA/README.md

 After installing the requirements, you will have to set up a MySQL database, outlined in [Server_Installation.md](https://github.com/solomonhas/CS422-ARA/blob/main/Server_Installation.md).

 ###
-Once you have installed the requirements and set up a server. you can type to run the program.
+You can now run the Active Reading Assistant by typing the following command.
 ```bash
 python3 UI.py
 ```